Luderoch4Ed/python-api-challenge/README.md

 * Northern Hemisphere - Wind Speed (mph) vs. Latitude
 * Southern Hemisphere - Wind Speed (mph) vs. Latitude

-After each pair of plots explain what the linear regression is modeling such as any relationships you notice and any other analysis you may have.

-**Optional** You will be creating multiple linear regression plots.
-To optimize your code, write a function that creates the linear regression plots.

 The final notebook:

 * Randomly selects **at least** 500 unique (non-repeat) cities based on latitude and longitude.